walen007/serverless-api-aws-lambda/README.md

 ## Dev Environment

 This project was developed in VS Code IDE with Vitest, ESLint, Prettier plugin and Thunder Client plugin
-<br><br>

-### Miscellaneous

-- Unit test is pending and will be added.
-I have struggles with SST to implement stand-alone tests during my alloted time
-- I took the liberty to assume that I have discussed with the rest of the team (Product Manager, Devs etc) that the initial requirement did not implement the app to a usable state and I have been authorized to implement (registration, login, employee retrieval, manpulations etc) in the second iteration of the app which is already included in this app.